MOT expiry dates are being extended by 6 months to help prevent the spread of coronavirus (COVID-19).

 Example If your MOT runs out on 2 August, the earliest you can get an MOT to keep the same renewal date for next year is 3 July.

-You must not take your vehicle for its MOT if you’re extremely vulnerable from coronavirus.
+You should not take your vehicle for its MOT if either:

 You must not drive your vehicle before you take it to its MOT.

-Your vehicle’s MOT was due to expire on 3 April 2020.
+Example Your vehicle’s MOT was due to expire on 3 May 2020.

-Your vehicle will need to pass an MOT before you can drive it again.
+Your vehicle will need to be fixed and pass its MOT before you can use it again.